The Commercial Vehicle Safety Alliance (CVSA) has announced that the annual International Roadcheck 2017 will be held June 6-8.

 This year, in 2017, the special focus will be on cargo securement.
 Although cargo securement has always been an important part of these roadside inspections, CVSA is going to highlight it this year as a reminder of its importance to highway safety.

 Roadside inspectors will primarily conduct the North American Standard Level-1 inspection.
-For those who don’t know, the North American Standard Level-1 inspection is a 37-step procedure which includes driver inspection and vehicle fitness.
+For those who don’t know, the North American Standard Level-1 inspection is a 37-step procedure that includes driver inspection and vehicle fitness.
 It is generally considered to be the most thorough inspection.

 During the inspection, drivers may have to provide the following: